chronosirius/enhanced-cooldown-fixed/docs/enhanced_commands.md

-# Better commands
+# Enhanced commands

-Better commands are modified commands that have a default name and description.
+Enhanced commands are modified commands that have a default name and description.

 Also, you can typehint the parameters of the function instead of specifying them in the decorator.
 This feature is compatible with [subcommands](./Subcommands).